 As the maker movement gains momentum, LWTech provides students with access to and training on a wide range of digital fabrication technology such as 3D printers, laser cutters, 3D mills, and CNC routers.
-LWTech hosts the Design, Innovation, Research, and Technology (DIRT) lab, a maker space for students to collaborate in a hands-on lab utilizing such tools.
+LWTech hosts the Innovation Lab, a maker space for students to collaborate in a hands-on lab utilizing such tools.

 An Associate Degree in Architectural Technology at LWTech enables students to participate in design and technical teams, and develop the necessary and required skill sets.
 Students become proficient to work in local architectural firms supporting architects.
 By learning the design process, students can develop a growth mindset and ultimately become innovators with a passion for problem solving.

-Due to high industry demand, LWTech is reinstating its Civil Engineering Graphics Associates degree.
-This degree will serve students interested in supporting the booming construction industry in the Puget Sound and the Pacific Northwest, including road expansion, building growth, public transit and more.
+The Civil Design Technology and Civil Engineering Technology degrees will serve students interested in supporting the booming construction industry in the Puget Sound and the Pacific Northwest, including road expansion, building growth, public transit and more.
 Students will gain hands-on techniques of land surveying, reading and designing construction documents, and permitting regulations.

 Civil Design students will learn and apply the principles of planning, designing, and overseeing construction and maintenance of structures and facilities under the direction of an engineer.
 In the field, civil designers calculate dimensions, read and create blueprints and multi-dimensional drawing design layouts that meet project specifications.
 Students will learn to analyze project sites, and conduct material testing to determine proper soils and concrete.

-In the maker space DIRT Lab and related classes, students, will have an opportunity to implement their designs
+In the maker space Innovation Lab and related classes, students, will have an opportunity to implement their designs

 in a collaborative, hands-on environment.
 A suite of technology tools will be taught

-Students interested in pursuing LWTech’s BTAD program, and/or a career in industrial design or product design are encouraged to enroll in these courses.
+Students interested in pursuing LWTech’s Bachelor of Applied Science in Design program, and/or a career in industrial design or product design are encouraged to enroll in these courses.